annaszalkiewicz/profil-fend-task/README.md

 * If there are no results that match the search, the message should be displayed
 * Each scrolling to the bottom of the page should cause loading the next 12 results (if exist)
 * If there are no more results, the message should be displayed
-* Every result should contain: cover image, title, status (if the show is running), relase date, rating and description shortened to max 100 characters
+* Every result should contain: cover image, title, relase date, runtime, rating and description shortened to max 100 characters
+* If the TV show won any award, it should be marked somehow
 * If there is no cover image, the default cover image should be displayed
-* If any data is missing there should be displayed an information
+* If any data is missing, there should be displayed an information
-* There should be possibility to sort results by name, rating and relase date
+* There should be possibility to sort results by name, rating and release date
-* There should be possibility to filter result by status and relase year
+* There should be possibility to filter result by rating and release year

 * Recruitment task should be written in pure JS (no framework is not allowed).
 Do not use libraries (e.g. Boostrap) for styling.